rozek/banglejs-2-activities/README.md

 Most "activities" come with some source code.
 Unless otherwise noted, this code may directly be loaded into the Espruino Web IDE - either for the [Bangle.js 2 emulator](https://www.espruino.com/ide/emulator.html) or for [a real device](https://www.espruino.com/ide).

-> Just a small note: if you like this weite-up and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.
+> Just a small note: if you like this write-up and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Overview ##